How To Stay Sober On New Year’s Eve

 Co-Occurring Disorders

-Holidays like Thanksgiving, Christmas, and New Year’s can be particularly difficult for people who have a co-occurring disorder (dual diagnosis) in addition to a history of drug or alcohol abuse.
+Holidays such as Thanksgiving, Christmas, and New Year’s can be particularly difficult for people who have a co-occurring disorder, also known as a dual diagnosis.

 Holiday stress can exacerbate or trigger symptoms of mental health disorders, which can increase the risk of relapse over the holidays.